mongock/flamingock-docs/site/v1/runner/runner-springboot.md

 - **InitializingBean:** However, when implementing this interface, the execution is performed before the application is started, but after all the properties and beans are set allows to execute the code after all the beans are set, but before the Springboot application is started.

-Mongock takes advantage of this aspects and, on top of the method `buildRunner()`, provides two other options to support the ApplicationRunner and InitializingBean.
+Flamingock takes advantage of this aspects and, on top of the method `buildRunner()`, provides two other options to support the ApplicationRunner and InitializingBean.

 When using autoconfiguration, you can set the runner type by configuration with:
 ```yaml